-For CFLs, in particular, there are several recycling options.
 First, try to buy your bulbs at a store that will take them back for recycling.
-A growing number of retailers, including several large national chains, are providing this service, which makes it very easy to recycle old bulbs when you go in for replacements.
-If this is not an option, look into a Clean Sweep program in your area.
+A growing number of retailers, including several large national chains, provide this service.

 Find a recycler in your area

-- Focus on Energy has information on where to recycle CFLs.
+- Focus on Energy has information on where to recycle CFLs and LEDs.

 - Contact your local recycling program to see if they provide for collection.